Skip to navigation Skip to content

 Timeframe for claims

-Customers are encouraged to lodge an early claim for family assistance and Parental Leave Pay (PPL).
-It is important they are aware of the time limits for claiming the maximum PPL period.
+Customers were encouraged to lodge an early claim for family assistance and Parental Leave Pay (PPL).
+It was important they were aware of the Time limits for claiming the maximum PPL period.

-For all primary claimants, PPL claims must be lodged before the:
+For all primary claimants, PPL claims must have been lodged before the:

 • child's first birthday, or